Skip to main content

 Consistency group

-A consistency group is a collection of FlexVol volumes that provide a consistency guarantee for the application workload that must be protected for business continuity.
+For AFF and ASA systems a consistency group is a collection of FlexVol volumes that provide a consistency guarantee for the application workload that must be protected for business continuity.
+In ASA r2 systems, a consistency group is a collection of storage units.

-The purpose of a consistency group is to take simultaneous snapshot images of multiple volumes, thus ensuring crash-consistent copies of a collection of volumes at a point in time.
+The purpose of a consistency group is to take simultaneous snapshot images of a collection of volumes or storage units, thus ensuring crash-consistent copies of the collection at a point in time.
 A consistency group ensures all volumes of a dataset are quiesced and then snapped at precisely the same point in time.
-This provides a data-consistent restore point across volumes supporting the dataset.
+This provides a data-consistent restore point across volumes or storage units supporting the dataset.
 A consistency group thereby maintains dependent write-order consistency.
-If you decide to protect applications for business continuity, the group of volumes corresponding to this application must be added to a consistency group so a data protection relationship is established between a source and a destination consistency group.
+If you decide to protect applications for business continuity, the group of volumes or storage units corresponding to this application must be added to a consistency group so a data protection relationship is established between a source and a destination consistency group.
 The source and destination consistency must contain the same number and type of volumes.

 Constituent

-An individual volume or LUN that is part of the consistency group protected in the SnapMirror active sync relationship.
+An individual volume, LUN, or NVMe namespace (beginning with ONTAP 9.17.1) that is part of the consistency group protected in the SnapMirror active sync relationship.

 ONTAP Mediator